-An Al Hartley-era Archiecomic has the gang transported to an idyllic 1890's small town with none of the ills of today's world...and none of the ills of the 1890's either.
+- An Al Hartley-era Archie comic has the gang transported to an idyllic 1890's small town with none of the ills of today's world...and none of the ills of the 1890's either.
 The result is a ridiculously naive reactionary fantasy land that any perusal of a credible history book on the era, or Upton Sinclair's classic novel written in that time, The Jungle, could puncture.

-Played straight in Bill and Ted's Excellent Adventure; our heroes travel to — and pick up hitchhikers — from ancient Greece, ancient Mongolia, and medieval Europe (among other eras), yet any and all unpleasant hygienic issues are ignored.
+- Bill and Ted's Excellent Adventure: Our heroes travel to — and pick up hitchhikers — from ancient Greece, ancient Mongolia, and medieval Europe (among other eras), without needing to bother with unpleasant hygienic issues.

-Nearly every Western ever made has immaculately clean townships, even when the characters have the appropriate sweaty, weary and dusty appearance (which makes one wonder where did they get that dirty in the first place).
+- Nearly every Western ever made has immaculately clean townships, even when the characters have the appropriate sweaty, weary and dusty appearance (which makes one wonder where they got that dirty in the first place).
 Horse dung, mud and flies, patched and ragged wooden buildings, straw on the pub floors to absorb spittle and spilled drinks and occasional drunken vomit were the norm rather than an exception in Real Life.
-On the other hand, it's very often averted in another manner, as the violence sometimes gets very exaggerated-most towns actually had strict gun laws, requiring that visitors check them with the sheriff (perhaps the only films that shows this are Unforgiven, which even so has plenty of violence, and Back to the Future Part III, in which the deputy demands that Buford checks his gun during a town fair).
+On the other hand, it's very often averted in another manner, as the violence sometimes gets very exaggerated.
+Most towns had strict gun laws, requiring that visitors check them with the sheriff (perhaps the only films that shows this are Unforgiven, which even so has plenty of violence, and Back to the Future Part III, in which the deputy demands that Buford checks his gun during a town fair).
 The bottom line is that the film version of the Wild West was both cleaner and more violent.

-G. K. Chesterton was often accused of making the past look better than the current age.
-He responded by saying he was correcting the "Whiggish" view of history (that being the view that all the mistakes of the past lead towards a better future).
+- G. K. Chesterton was often accused of making the past look better than the current age.
+He responded by saying he was correcting the "Whiggish" view of history (that being the view all the mistakes of the past lead towards a better future).
 Of course this didn't make a bias for the past correct either.